iwanders/windows_input_hook/README.md

 # Windows input hook

-Work in progress crate to hook keyboard shortcuts from on Windows using Rust.
+A crate to hook low level keyboard events on Windows.
+See the `main` function for an example on how to use.

 ## License